open-sauced/maintainer-intro-course/maintaining-code-quality.md

 You can learn more about branch protection rules in the official GitHub [documentation](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule#about-branch-protection-rules).

-## Maintaining project documentation and keeping it up to date
+## Maintaining Project Documentation and Keeping it Up to Date

 Documentation is an important part of maintaining an open source project.
 It helps contributors understand the project and makes it easier for them to contribute.
 It is important to keep the documentation up to date and ensure that it reflects the current state of the project.